A primal-dual price-optimization method for computing equilibrium prices in mean-field games models: Numerical experiments

 \subsubsection{Smooth Supply: $Q(t) = \sin 10t$}

 Again, Figure~\ref{subfig:case4-1_w} follows a smooth oscillating path, reflecting the oscillatory behavior of $Q(t) = \sin 10t$.
 Figure~\ref{subfig:case4-1_z} shows the trajectories of $10$ agents.
 Unlike the example in Section~\ref{subsec:experiments_case3}, the double-well structure influences the agents continuously over time.
-Hence, the agents diverge earlier and follow more separated paths, getting closer to $y_3=0.25$ and $y_4=0.75$.
+Hence, the agents cluster and approach the well centers $y_3=0.25$ and $y_4=0.75$ earlier.